makamekm/git-log-calendar-teams/README.md

 npm i -g git-log-calendar-teams
 ```

-Or open peleases and download executable file
+Or open releases and download executable file

 ## How to run